Vincit/objection.js/doc/guide/query-examples.md

 ### Relation insert queries

-Chain the [insert](/api/query-builder/mutate-methods.html#insert) method to a [relatedQuery](/api/model/static-methods.html#static-relatedquery) or [$relatedQuery](/api/model/instance-methods.html#relatedquery) call to insert a related object for a model _instance_.
-The query inserts a new object to the related table and updates the needed tables to create the relation.
+Chain the [insert](/api/query-builder/mutate-methods.html#insert) method to a [relatedQuery](/api/model/static-methods.html#static-relatedquery) or [$relatedQuery](/api/model/instance-methods.html#relatedquery) call to insert a related object for an item.
+The query inserts a new object to the related table and updates the needed tables to create the relationship.
 In case of many-to-many relation a row is inserted to the join table etc. Also check out [insertGraph](/api/query-builder/mutate-methods.html#insertgraph) method for an alternative way to insert related models.

 By default the inserted related models are appended to the parent model to a property by the same name as the relation.
 For example in our `person.$relatedQuery('pets').insert(obj)` example query, the return value would be appended to `person.pets`.
 This behaviour can be modified using [relatedInsertQueryMutates](/api/model/static-properties.html#static-relatedinsertquerymutates).
 Also check out the [$setRelated](/api/model/instance-methods.html#setrelated) and
 [$appendRelated](/api/model/instance-methods.html#appendrelated) helpers.